dvakatsiienko/dvakatsiienko/templates/TEMPLATE.md

 ## 🙌🏼 Hi there

-I am passionate of cutting edge web development tech.
-My goal is to write perfect code and develop top notch web apps of the future.
+I am a passionate web developer.
+My goal is to write perfect code and develop top notch web apps using cutting edge tech of the future.

 -   👯 I’m looking to collaborate on an interesting and passionate project that aimed to help people
 -   🤔 I can help you to pick and connect cutting edge technologies that will make your product happy